optimizely/Optimizely-Android-SDK/README.md

 Optimizely-Android-SDK
 ======================

-# Caution: This is a Developer Preview
+# Caution: This SDK is currently in public beta

-You can request access to the developer preview at [optimizely.com/android](https://optimizely.com/android/).

  * APIs are not stable yet, and will change (shaped by your feedback!)
  * Many features are not yet implemented.
 See the [Changelog](Changelog.md) for updates
  * There may be bugs.
 Please [contact us](mailto:support@optimizely.com) and we'll resolve them as quickly as possible.

-This is the first Your [feedback](mailto:support@optimizely.com) is critical and will help us shape the future of this product!
+Your [feedback](mailto:support@optimizely.com) is critical and will help us shape the future of this product!

 ## Requirements
 We support Android API 14 and above.
 You will need an existing Android SDK installation and either Eclipse or Android Studio in